Skip to Content

 Knightsbridge

-Sushi is an acquired taste.
-However, if you couldn’t think of anything more wonderful than enjoying some high-quality, super-fresh sushi for lunch, then you need to check out Dinings SW3 in the Knightsbridge area of London.
+If you couldn’t think of anything more wonderful than enjoying some high-quality, super-fresh sushi for lunch, then you need to check out Dinings SW3

-At this restaurant, you can expect an ambiance that exudes warm Japanese hospitality.
-You can choose to be seated on the counter or on banquettes.
-Either way, you will experience excellent service and a totally relaxed experience.
+At this Knightsbridge restaurant, you can expect an ambience that exudes warm Japanese hospitality.
+The interior looks fantastic and you’ve got a choice of counter seating or plush banquettes – either way, you’ll be experiencing excellent service in a totally relaxed setting.

 If you’re going on a date or catching up with a friend and want to experience something unique, you should reserve a seat at the sushi bar.
-You will enjoy fresh sushi and watch the talented chefs prepare your dishes right in front of you.
+You can watch the talented chefs prepare your dishes right in front of you – the perfect way to enjoy all Dinings’ ultra-fresh sushi.

 Brat